coastwatch-training/CoastWatch-Tutorials/extract-satellite-data-within-boundary/R/extract-satellite-data-within-boundary.md

 ## Set the options for the polygon data extract

-Using **rxtractogon** function, we will import the satellite data from the erddap.
-The **rxtractogon** takes in the variable(s) and the coordinates as input.
+Using **rxtractogon** function, we will import the satellite data from erddap.
+The **rxtractogon** function takes the variable(s) of interest and the coordinates as input.

-- For the coordinates: determine your selctions for x, y, z, and time.
+- For the coordinates: determine the range of x, y, z, and time.
-- time coordinate: The time variable passed to xtracogon must contain two elements, the start and endpoints of the desired time period.
+- time coordinate: The time variable passed to xtractogon must contain two elements, the start and end points of the desired time period.
   This example uses ERDDAP’s **last** option to retrieve data from the most recent time step.
 The **last** option also accepts the minus **-** operator.
 To request the time step with the second most recent data use “last-1”.
-In the script below the time variable (tcoord) is defined as **tcoord \<- c(“last-1”, “last”)**
+In the script below the time variable (tcoord) is defined as **tcoord \<- c(“last-5”, “last”)**

 ``` r
 # set the parameter to extract